Things I Dislike

 Loading Screens ~

-We all dislike loading screens, but I perfectly understand a loading screen in video-games, as it takes a while to load in 3D models, 8 billion by 8 billion pixel textures, lossless WAV/FLAC files, and so on.
-The real problem is loading screens on websites; they're definitely not games.
+I perfectly understand a loading screen in video-games, as it takes a while to load in 3D models, 8 billion by 8 billion pixel textures, lossless WAV/FLAC files, and so on, but I don't understand them on websites; they're definitely not games.
 If you need a splash and/or loading screen to hide the fact your webite is broken before you finally let me in, then your website is plain broken even after everything has been loaded.

 Matrix ~